PacktPublishing/Mastering-Embedded-Linux-Programming-Third-Edition/README.md

 **Page 67**: "which would be `sdb` in the first example" should use `sda` instead.

+**Page 105**: The link to the web page where you can download the prebuilt toolchain targeting AArch64 is broken.
+Here is a working [link](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).

 **Page 107**: The exercise on building a kernel for QEMU is missing a critical step where the `versatile_defconfig` is selected and a `.config` file is generated prior to compiling.

 ```bash